scala/scala-lang/_posts/2016-07-08-trait-method-performance.md

   extending a trait get a virtual method that implements the abstract method in the interface and forwards to the static implementation method.
-- 2.12.0-M4: trait method bodies are in (non-static) interface default methods, subclasses get an virtual method (overridding the default method) that forwards to that default method using `invokespecial` (a `super` call).
+- 2.12.0-M4: trait method bodies are in (non-static) interface default methods, subclasses get an virtual method (overriding the default method) that forwards to that default method using `invokespecial` (a `super` call).
 - [33e7106](https://github.com/scala/scala/commit/33e7106): in most cases, no more forwarders are generated in subclasses as they are not needed: the JVM will resolve the correct method.